 Nineteen NATO member nations and five partner nations are contributing troops to the exercise that will train and test their swift joint reaction to threats on land, sea and in the air.

 In a complex operation that was precisely planned and timed, troops of the U.S. Army’s 82nd Airborne Division flew directly from their U.S. base in Fort Bragg, North Carolina.
 Their Boeing C-17 Globemaster transport aircraft were refueled in midair.
 The British troops flew from a NATO base in Ramstein, Germany, while the Poles arrived from their base in Krakow, in southern Poland.

-The exercise represented the commitment of the participating countries to “stability and security in Europe"
+The coalition’s head of the exercise, U.S. Lt.
+Gen. Benjamin Hodges, said the exercise represented the commitment of the participating countries to “stability and security in Europe.”

 “We want as many to see what we are doing as possible so that they won’t be nervous,” Hodges said, to stress the exercise’s transparency.

 Russia considers the presence of NATO troops close to its border as a security threat.
 President Vladimir Putin’s spokesman, Dmitry Peskov, said Tuesday in Moscow that the military exercise in Poland “does not contribute to the atmosphere of trust and security on the continent.”

 Poland and other nations in the region, as well as NATO leaders, say that any military presence or exercises are purely defensive and deterrent measures.